DCMZ88/internship/Week 8/Labels/README.md

 Passed these labels of objects through a zero-shot object detection model to check if model is able to identify correctly.

+Saved the correct and incorrect objects for each VLM in a `json` file

 ## Accuracy

 **Google's Gemma3-4b-it** : 56.1%